 DHMC decides which services will be covered based on if they are medically necessary.
 Throughout this handbook, you might see the term "medically necessary" or "needed for treatment" used when talking about what benefits will be covered for you under this plan.
-This means that DHMC will only provide care that is needed to diagnose, treat or monitor a condition.
+This means that DHMC will only provide care that is needed to diagnose, treat or monitor a condition in the most appropriate place, by the most appropriate person.
+For example, if a member has prom coming up, an urgent, out of network visit to treat acne would not be medically necessary.